MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/migrate-adal-msal-java.md

 # ADAL to MSAL migration guide for Java

-This article highlights changes you need to make to migrate an app that uses the Azure Active Directory Authentication Library (ADAL) to use the Microsoft Authentication Library (MSAL).
+This article highlights changes you need to make to migrate an application that uses the Azure Active Directory Authentication Library (ADAL) to the Microsoft Authentication Library (MSAL).

-Both the Microsoft Authentication Library for Java (MSAL4J) and Azure AD Authentication Library for Java (ADAL4J) are used to authenticate Azure AD entities and request tokens from Azure AD.
-Until now, most developers have worked with Azure AD for developers platform (v1.0) to authenticate Azure AD identities (work and school accounts) by requesting tokens using Azure AD Authentication Library (ADAL).
+Both the Microsoft Authentication Library for Java (MSAL4J) and Azure AD Authentication Library for Java (ADAL4J) are used to authenticate Microsoft Entra ID entities and request tokens from Microsoft Entra ID.
+Until now, most developers have worked with Microsoft Entra ID developer platform (v1.0) to authenticate with various identities, such as work and school accounts, by requesting tokens using Azure AD Authentication Library (ADAL).

 MSAL offers the following benefits:

-- Because it uses the newer Microsoft identity platform, you can authenticate a broader set of Microsoft identities such as Azure AD identities, Microsoft accounts, and social and local accounts through Azure AD Business to Consumer (B2C).
+- Because it uses the newer Microsoft identity platform, you can authenticate a broader set of Microsoft identities such as Microsoft Entra ID identities, Microsoft accounts, and social and local accounts through Microsoft Entra ID Business to Consumer (B2C).
 - Your users will get the best single-sign-on experience.
-- Your application can enable incremental consent, and supporting Conditional Access is easier.
+- Your application can enable incremental consent, as well as support new features, such as Conditional Access.

-MSAL for Java is the auth library we recommend you use with the Microsoft identity platform.
+MSAL for Java is the authentication library we recommend you use with the Microsoft identity platform.
 No new features will be implemented on ADAL4J.
 All efforts going forward are focused on improving MSAL.

 You can learn more about MSAL and get started with an [overview of the Microsoft Authentication Library](../index.md).